 - preparing for research-intensive careers within and beyond academia; and

-- preparing to become competitive in national research grants competitions.
+- preparing to become competitive in national research grant competitions.

 Future Challenge Areas

 Most SSHRC funding is awarded through open competitions.
-Postdoctoral Fellowship proposals may involve any disciplines, thematic areas, approaches or subject areas eligible for SSHRC funding.
-Please see Subject Matter Eligibility for more information.
+Proposals can involve any disciplines, thematic areas, approaches or subject areas eligible for SSHRC funding.
+See subject matter eligibility for more information.

-To apply to this funding opportunity, the applicant must:
+To apply to this funding opportunity, applicants must:

-- be a citizen or permanent resident of Canada (by the application deadline);
+- be a citizen or permanent resident of Canada or a “protected person” under subsection 95(2) of Canada’s Immigration and Refugee Protection Act by the application deadline;

-- not hold a tenure or tenure-track faculty position;
+- not hold a permanent faculty position or a faculty position leading to permanency;

 - have finalized arrangements for affiliation with a recognized university or research institution;